orangehrm/orangehrm-dev-environment/README.md

 ## How to use ?

-The Dev environment has been configured to use 443 post as the default web port.
-So make sure the 443 port of your host machine is not been used by any service prior to the installation.
+The Dev environment has been configured to use **443** port as the default web port.
+So make sure that the 443 port of your host machine is been used by none of the other services (eg:- apache, tomcat, nginx, etc).
 ##### Installation

 1. Download the zip
 2. Extract the zip anywhere you want
+3. run the command `php start.php`
+4. Select the environment type you want (Use <ARROW_KEYS> to do the selection, and press <ENTER> to select)
-3. run the command `docker-compose up -d` - this will up the basic development environment which has PHP 5.6, PHP 7.1, PHP 7.2, nginx, phpmyadmin, RabbitMQ, MySQL 5.5 and MariaDB 10.2 containers.
+   - **Basic environment** - PHP 5.6, PHP 7.1, PHP 7.2, nginx, phpmyadmin, RabbitMQ, MySQL 5.5 and MariaDB 10.2 containers.
+   - **Custom environment** - You can select available custom container as your requirement

 ##### Host an instance
 After the installation add below URLs to your /etc/hosts file.